 Road Vehicles Lighting Regulations 1989

 schedule 7.
 Original (as made), unrevised.
+For motorcycles:

 Dist. between front indicators is 240 mm or greater.